tengbao/vanta/README.md

 })
 ```

+**Params:**

+**el:** The container element.
+The Vanta canvas will be appended as a child of this element, and will assume the width and height of this element.
+If you want a fullscreen canvas, make sure this container element is fullscreen.
+Note: This container *can* have other children.
+The other children will appear as foreground content, in front of the Vanta canvas.

-Each effect has different parameters.
+**Other params:** Each effect has different parameters.
 Explore them all!

 ## Updating options after init: